Hosepipe Rainbows : How to Survive Camping in a Tent

 What the hell are you doing?
 There's no drum solos in Tchaikhovsky.
 In fact, there's just no drums at all in Tchaikhovsky.
 Get your carcass off my tent!!
 Go and find some Wagner, go do 'Ride of the Valkyries' on some other buggers tent, the place is full of Germans.

 Who needs Chinese water torture?
 Who needs it?
-Chinese water torture is for wimps.

 I could do that routine for weeks and never crack.
 One drop at a time, one single drop at time.
-I wish, I really wish.
-Easy, I could do that without blinking.

 But four straight nights of that.
 Four straight nights of never ending staccato, automatic water bullets on my ceiling, it's enough to make the hardest soul crack under the strain;